65 Best Haircuts for Men in 2022 — Modern Hairstyles for Men by GATSBY

 Bowl Cut with Short Bangs

-This is a variant of the modern bowl cut, with a shorter fringe above the eyebrows.
-The most significant feature of this hairstyle is a straight, forward line that starts from the ear and ends on the forehead.
+Yet another variant of the modern bowl cut, this shorter-fringe bowl cut has the fringe stopping just above the eyebrows.
+Its signature feature is the straight, forward line that runs from the ears and across the forehead.

 Bowl Cut with Side-swept Bangs